RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 Option A is a generalization that may or may not be true depending on several variables.
 Some security controls are inexpensive to implement.
 Senior management approval may be required before security controls can be implemented, however, some may not need prior approval.
 It depends on the organization and how it is managed.
 Option C is incorrect.
 Option D is another generalization that may or may not be true.
 Whether a security control will work in the cloud environment as well as they worked in the traditional environment depends on the control and how it is implemented.
 Option B is a better choice.

-	139. Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
+### Question # 139 - Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
 		A. Legal liability in multiple jurisdictions
 		B. Loss of productivity due to DDoS
 		C. Ability of users to gain access to their physical workplace